themr255/themr255/README.md

-- 👋 Hi, I’m @themr255
+- 👋 Hi, I’m @themr255 😊

-- 👀 I’m interested in learning different DevOps tools.
+- 💻💼 I'm currently working as DevOps engineer.
+And mainly working on Azure DevOps pipelines, Ansible, Python and Shell script automations.

-- 🌱 I’m currently learning Ansible advanced.
+- 📘✍️ I’m interested in learning different DevOps tools.
+I’m currently learning Ansible advanced.

 - 💞️ I’m looking to collaborate on automation scripts for Azure and other learning resources.

 - 📫 How to reach me - LinkedIn- https://www.linkedin.com/in/themr255/

 <!---